Light2Dark/quality-of-life/README.md

 #### Improvements (To-Do):

 - It might be good to partition and cluster based on certain attributes to provide long term scalability
-- Queries are slow, SQL used in dbt models may deserve improvement
+- Check for more outliers in the data and report them

 ## Credits
 Thank you to everyone who made the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp)